AdobeDocs/analytics-platform.en/help/use-cases/emulating-data-feeds.md

 +++What do people do

-*What do people do on the site before reaching the "Cancel Service" page as the 3rd page in a session?*
+*What do people do on the site before reaching the "Cancel Service" page as the third page in a session?*

 This query uses the Adobe Defined Functions `SESS_TIMEOUT` and `NEXT`.